Skip to content Skip to sidebar Skip to footer

 Ayahuasca Diet Guidelines

-Although the number of factors that can influence your experience with Ayahuasca is enormous, you can and should influence some of them, to facilitate your healing process and ensure your safety.
+Although various factors can influence your experience, you can still exert some control to aid your healing process and guarantee your safety.

 Diet Guidelines